 Light Rail Fits In

-Lawn Track.
+Lawn Track

 Navigating through this website is easier with the navigator frame which should be to the left of this window.
 If it is not there then click here to turn it on!
 Alternatively there is a system map at the foot of this page.

-More information about this website & why it was created can be found by visiting this website's "front" pages (link opens in a new window).
+More information about this website & why it was created can be found by visiting this website's "front" pages (link opens in a new window) ..

-Many images are "clickable" - run the mouse over them and if a "hand" appears then click & a larger version will open in a new window!
+Most images are "clickable" - run the mouse over them and if a "hand" appears then click & a larger version will open in a new window! .

-Lawn track is an attractive feature which brings more 'greenery' into town.
+Lawn track is an attractive feature which brings more 'greenery' into town

 With the trackage virtually invisible the effect can be almost as if one is flying over the grass!

-Lawn track also helps to further reduce the already low level of noise made by the tramway.
+Lawn track also helps to further reduce the already low level of noise made by the tramway

 This picture shows how it is possible to extend an attractive linear 'Parkland Walkway' by